 Is ExpressVPN’s price not too high for Hulu?

 So now that we’ve settled the question of speed, it’s time to remember that everything comes with a price.
-And in case of ExpressVPN, it’s one of the highest ones in the industry – $12.95/month for a monthly and $8.32/month for an annual plan.
-On the other hand, NordVPN is only $1 cheaper, so if you want a top VPN, you will need to pay top dollar.
+And in case of ExpressVPN, it’s one of the highest ones in the industry – $12.95 for a monthly and $8.32/month for an annual plan.
+On the other hand, NordVPN is significantly cheaper if you take its 2 or 3-year plan, which means you”ll need to pay top dollar anyway.

 Does ExpressVPN allow watching Hulu on many devices?

 With ExpressVPN, it’ll be easy to watch Hulu on any device, because Express has apps for Windows, Mac, Linux, Android, iOS, and even routers.
-It also works with Amazon Fire TV Stick.
-It’s probably even not worth mentioning that you will have unlimited bandwidth, which is a must for any TV-show binge watcher.
+It can also be installed on Amazon Fire TV Stick and Android TV.
+It’s probably even not worth mentioning that you will have unlimited bandwidth, which is a must for any TV-show binge-watcher.

 Every ExpressVPN user gets the MediaStreamer feature.
-Not only does this allow you to watch Hulu on different devices like game consoles, its smart DNS proxy service can be used separately to re-enable access to streaming services.
+Not only does this allow you to watch Hulu on different devices like smart TVs or game consoles, its smart DNS proxy service can be used separately to re-enable access to streaming services.

-While this all sounds great, you must keep in mind that ExpressVPN now supports 5 simultaneous devices, in line with most competitors offer at least 5, so if you’re an extreme multi-tasker or have a family with individual tastes, you should probably skip this service.
+While this all sounds great, you must keep in mind that ExpressVPN now supports 5 simultaneous devices, in line with what most competitors offer.
+But if you’re an extreme multi-tasker or have a family with individual tastes, you should probably install ExpressVPN on the router or skip this service.

 Hulu blocked on ExpressVPN – is there something that can be done?